o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 dir is the direction of the C-Plane message to be generated.
 Available parameters are defined as XRAN_DIR_UL and XRAN_DIR_DL.

 sectionType is the section type for C-Plane message to generate, as O-RAN specification defines all sections in a C-Plane message shall have the same section type.
 If different section types are required, they shall be sent with separate C-Plane messages.
 Available types of sections are defined as XRAN_CP_SECTIONTYPE_x.
-Please refer to the Table 5-2 Section Types in chapter 5.4 of ORAN specification.
+Refer to *Table* 2, *O-RAN Specification*, Table 5-2 Section Types.

 numSections is the total number of sections to generate, i.e., the number of the array in sections (struct xran_section_gen_info).